 Having completed the final design, the Birmingham Small Arms Company (B.S.A.), Small Heat, Birmingham - in all probability and under great secrecy - was commissioned to mass produce the Welrod pistol.
 The only distinguishing markings on the pistols were that of a little five-pointed star and square along with a serial number.
 All markings were stamped underneath on the tube right behind the pistol grip.
+The star was to be applied to indicate that the weapon had passed proofing tests and the square was to be applied to indicate that the weapon had passed functional and sighting tests.

 The serial numbers, numeric only, are either 4 or 5 digits and, in addition to the above mentioned position are also stamped into the breech and etched into the magazine with an electrical pen.
 Not all magazines bear serial numbers however.
 The very first bore no markings at all.
 The molded ebonite grip was slightly differently shaped than on most of those we find today.
 Also the magazine was of a different model which can best be distinguished on the magazine jaws.
 This was an earlier Colt magazine that was used until 1926 and apparently happened to be available yet.
 The production Welrods were made with current production Colt magazines.